PurePi/Apple-II-Emulator/wiki/home.md

 # Quick Start

 No command line arguments are needed for running the emulator.
-The directory that the emulator is in should contain the rom subdirectory with rom.bin and vectors.bin to work.
+The directory containing the emulator should have:
+- `config.json`
+- `roms.json`
+- `tapes` subdirectory containing `.bin` files to act as cassette tapes
+- `rom` subdirectory containing all the roms referenced in roms.json (see Boot Up and Reset Process section)
+- `cards` subdirectory containing peripheral cards (if any are used)

-rom.asm contains sample routines to demonstrate functionality of all the hardware components.
+Currently it is configured to load some examples into memory, ready to be run. examples.asm contains sample routines to demonstrate functionality of all the hardware components.
 Simply change the example jumped to on line 13 to see what it can do.
-The first instruction in rom.asm is what will be run first, so you may edit it to program it.
+The first instruction in examples.asm is what will be run first, so you may edit it to program it.

 ### Some Useful Tables in the [Reference Manual](http://www.apple-iigs.info/doc/fichiers/appleiiref.pdf)
 (page numbers are in the form `pdf/manual`):